reduxjs/redux/docs/recipes/structuring-reducers/UpdatingNormalizedData.md

 ### Task-Based Updates

 Since reducers are just functions, there's an infinite number of ways to split up this logic.
-While using slice reducers is obviously the most common, it's also possible to organize behavior in a more task-oriented structure.
+While using slice reducers is the most common, it's also possible to organize behavior in a more task-oriented structure.
 Because this will often involve more nested updates, you may want to use an immutable update utility library like [dot-prop-immutable](https://github.com/debitoor/dot-prop-immutable) or [object-path-immutable](https://github.com/mariocasciaro/object-path-immutable) to simplify the update statements.
 Here's an example of what that might look like:

 ```js
 import posts from "./postsReducer";